Occupational Therapy Toolbox 1 PG (9071.3)

-Unless otherwise advised in the assessment instructions, written assessment pieces must conform to APA 7th Edition requirements, including:
+Unless otherwise advised in the assessment instructions, written assessment pieces must conform to the following requirements:

-- Submitted in .doc or .docx format unless otherwise instructed
+- Submitted in .doc or .docx format unless otherwise specified in the Assessment information

 - Font size: 12 pt – Times New Roman, Callibri or Arial font

 - Headings: in bold, maximum size 16 pt.

 - Margins: no less than 2.54cm on all sides.

 - Page numbers: at bottom right hand corner of footer.

 - Student identification number (number only) at top right hand corner of header.